kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/group_replication.md

 **Deploy MySQL Group Replication :**

 In this section, we are going to deploy a MySQL group replication with 3 members.
 Then, in the next section we will scale-up the cluster using horizontal scaling.
-Below is the YAML of the `MySQLO` cr that we are going to create,
+Below is the YAML of the `MySQL` cr that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha1